Overwatch seasonal events: Overwatch Archives

-The Overwatch Archive events are typically held in April of the year, and feature story-driven cooperative player versus environment Archive modes that Blizzard has used to explore the history of the characters and narrative.
+The Overwatch Archive events were typically held in April each year, and featured story-driven cooperative player versus environment Archive modes that Blizzard has used to explore the history of the characters and narrative.
 According to Kaplan, the Archive modes were something Blizzard felt had been asked for by players since they started offering the seasonal events.
 Players had requested non-holiday-themed events, as well as sought more details on the setting and history of the Overwatch world.
 Also, these events add additional cosmetic items based on the uniforms and backstory of the original Overwatch forces.
-A digital comics tied to the narrative of the mode have been released alongside the event.
+A series of digital comics tied to the narrative of the mode were released alongside the event.

 In the normal Archive events, players select from four pre-selected characters, and then fight as directed by in-game narration to attack or defend points from enemy forces.
 If a player was downed, any of the other still-surviving players could help them up by interacting with that character for a few moments.
 If all four players are downed, or the explosive is destroyed before reaching the sealed doors, the round ends as a loss.
 A separate mode allowed players to complete the same mission without being limited in character selection, but without any of the character-specific dialogue; Blizzard added this based on feedback from Junkenstein's Revenge, to provide a less restrictive way to enjoy the game mode.
 For the first three years of the Archives event, Blizzard added a new mission, while in the fourth year, they added special variants of these missions that altered the conditions of the match, such as where each heroes' health is halved but they deal twice as much damage.

 The Archive mode was considered a much-improved version of a player-versus-environment mode compared to Junkenstein's Revenge from the Halloween event.
 Cecilia D'Anastasio for Kotaku felt the mode was much more dynamic since it required players to move throughout the map rather than stay in one general location, and as the four default characters represent a balanced team, the mode calls for more careful teamwork and strategy.
 D'Anastasio also felt that with new voice lines to support this mode, it helped to establish the game's lore for players.
 PC Gamer argued that the Uprising event demonstrated the potential for a strong team-based story-driven campaign developed within the Overwatch narrative.
 Elements of these Archive missions were used as the basis to develop the cooperative side of the upcoming Overwatch 2.